 Senior Vice President, University Relations

 Samuel Garrison was appointed senior vice president for university relations in February 2021.
 In this capacity, he provides strategic direction and leadership of USC’s efforts to continuously improve its relationships with external and internal stakeholders.
-His responsibilities include government and community relations, civic engagement, education and government partnership programs, and USC’s thirteen public radio stations.
+His responsibilities include government and community relations, civic engagement, education and government partnership programs, and USC Radio Group that operates two of the top classical music stations in the U.S. including KUSC, the nation’s largest classical station, and KDFC in San Francisco.

 Recently, Garrison ran his own public affairs consulting firm, GPS.
 He also served in leadership roles at Caltech and at Caruso.
 At Caruso, he led multiple development and strategic initiatives, as well as civic relations for founder Rick Caruso, and served as the executive director of the Caruso Family Foundation.
 Garrison was also a director at the High Lantern Group, a strategic communications firm.

-A fifth-generation Angeleno, Garrison is a graduate of Harvard-Westlake School.
-He holds a bachelor’s degree in political science from the University of Southern California and a J.D. from Loyola Law School.
+Born and raised in Los Angeles, Garrison holds a bachelor’s degree in political science from the University of Southern California and a J.D. from Loyola Law School.
 He is a member of the State Bar of California.